The Fastest Ways to Reduce Swelling in Feet

 There are various primary causes of swelling in the feet, of which oedema is the most common cause.
 It is a condition where excess fluid builds up in your tissues, leading to swelling.
 Several factors can cause this fluid retention in your foot tissues, including:

 - Venous Insufficiency : This particular condition arises due to weakening or damage in the valves of your foot veins, which makes it difficult to pump blood back to your heart.
 It eventually leads to fluid and blood pooling in the regions of the ankles and legs, leading to oedema.
-Any kind of skin infection can also cause fluid leakage within the tissues.
+Certain skin infections, such as cellulitis, can cause localized swelling due to inflammation and increased capillary permeability.

 - Pregnancy : A growing uterus can press on blood vessels in the lower trunk of your body, leading to fluid retention and swelling.
 Oedema in the feet is one of the most common symptoms during pregnancy.
 This can cause difficulties in walking or daily life activities during pregnancy.